GaloisInc/BESSPIN-Tool-Suite/docs/AWS/createEC2Instance.md

 1. Make sure to select a location (top right corner) where you have a capacity for F1 instances.
 Please note that the smallest F1 which is `f1.2xlarge` consumes 8 vCPUs.
 2. Select Launch instance -> Launch Instance
-3. Select "My AMIs", and select the most recent `fett-target-centos-mmddyy` AMI image.
+3. Select "My AMIs", and select the most recent `besspin-centos-mmddyy` AMI image.
 4. From the "Filter By" menu, select "FPGA Instances" and choose the f1.2xlarge option (the smallest), then press "Next: Configure Instance Details"
 5. For Galois internals, from the Network dropdown, select the "elew-firesim" network, from the Subnet, select the us-west-2a subnet, then click "Next: Storage".
 For anyone else, please make sure your network settings are configured so that you can ssh to the instance.
 6. The storage should default to a 150GB SSD and a 470GB NVME SSD.
 Click "Next: Tags"